-When compared to the Reward Checking Accounts tracked by DepositAccounts.com, which are available to Michigan residents and have maximum qualifying balances of at least $50k, Oxford Bank’s Kasasa Cash APY currently ranks second.
+When compared to the Reward Checking Accounts tracked by DepositAccounts.com, which are available to Michigan residents and have maximum qualifying balances of at least $50k, Oxford Bank’s Kasasa Cash APY currently ranks first.

 Thinking of opening a Reward Checking Account?
 Please refer to DA’s High Yield Reward Checking Account Rates Table page for both nationwide and state-specific accounts.